Supporting children's social and emotional well-being.

 Statistics and data are available upon request by contacting email@example.com

 For a program price sheet or additional information, please contact us.

-Dream A World Education’s programs change school culture.
+Dream A World Education’s programs change

 Programs promote and celebrate the connections between creative and cognitive thinking and between art and humanity.
 Workshops link the arts experience to academic learning- Language Arts, Listening/Speaking, History and Social Studies-and introduce interpersonal skills and universal values like kindness, courage and compassion.